Tech leads European shares lower as Ericsson, ARM disappoint

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Alistair Smout; Editing by Larry King)
+Today's European research round-up (Additional reporting by Alistair Smout; Editing by Susan Fenton)

-April 20 Information technology company Mindtree Ltd said consolidated net profit fell 27 percent in the fourth quarter hurt by a foreign exchange loss and fewer client additions.